AlexKuhnle/ShapeWorld/README.md

 ### Recently added features

+- Predefined agreement datasets re-structured and extended, `oneshape` and `spatial` removed
+- Coverage of ratio quantifier extended
 - Batch generator for datasets and epoch batch generator for loaded datasets
+- Generator option `-N` for PNG image format (as opposed to bitmap)
 - Support for Mac OS X (ACE, grammar)
 - New agreement baseline models
 - New agreement dataset parameters `worlds_per_instance` and `captions_per_instance`